pinkpong111/Three-Layer-Governance-Architecture/README.md

 ### 13.1 Known Structural Limits

-**Threshold tuning — approach now defined, full derivation pending.** τ1–τ4 values are now expressible as functions of the resolution-proxy (1 − (Type1 + Type2) / total input) rather than system-specific heuristics.
+**Threshold tuning — approach now defined, full derivation pending.** τ1–τ4 values are now expressible as functions of the resolution-proxy ρ (§0.1) (1 − (Type1 + Type2) / total input) rather than system-specific heuristics.
 As each layer matures through the degradation-upscaling cycle, τ values tighten automatically with resolution growth.
 The remaining open problem